vars-tool/vars-tool/README.md

 ## 4. Examples and Tutorials

-You can find examples/tutorials on how to use various aspects of the vars-tool in the [tutorials](https://github.com/vars-tool/vars-tool/tree/master/tutorials) folder of the github repository.
+You can find examples/tutorials on how to use various aspects of the vars-tool package in the [tutorials](https://github.com/vars-tool/vars-tool/tree/master/tutorials) folder of the github repository.
 These can be used by cloning the repository to your own device and opening the jupyter notebook tutorials there.

 ## 5. Your Contributions